How much do you care about your customers? Do you like them? Love them? Or would you go as far as to say you are actually obsessed with them?

 Cost has to be considered from a long-term perspective

-Forrester has worked with Basware to help organizations realize the real total economic impact of procure-to-pay software.
+Forrester has worked with Basware to help organisations realise the real total economic impact of procure-to-pay software.
 They discovered, when they calculated a three-year impact from the Basware P2P cloud investment, a NPV of $5.4million, a 307% ROI and 12 months payback.
 When you’re looking at the big picture, moving to SaaS is a no-brainer.

 SaaS is here to stay.
-And it’s a way to connect every organization with their customers more clearly, and in a way that builds business advantage.
+And it’s a way to connect every organisation with their customers more clearly, and in a way that builds business advantage.

-So what does a SaaS solution like Basware purchase-to-pay in the cloud offer the finance and procurement organization?
+So what does a SaaS solution like Basware purchase-to-pay in the cloud offer the finance and procurement organisation?